Updated: Nov 4, 2020

 How I rug my horses

-It`s several years since I stopped using external rugs and the horses have never been healthier.
-The only problem is that my horses get too hot when doing exercise in winter, due to their thick fur.
-I have sometimes solved this by shaving off a stripe of fur from their throat down to the chest, or underneath the mane.
+It`s several years since I stopped using rugs and the horses have never been healthier.
+The only problem is that some horses get too hot when ridden in winter, due to their thick fur.
+I have sometimes solved this by shaving off a stripe of fur on their neck.
 The shaved stripe is enough for them to get rid of excess heat, but there's still enough fur to keep them warm without blankets.

 When warm after a winter ride, I let my horses out in fresh air to cool off and dry up.
-To put a warm horse in a hot, humid stable, with little air flow and maybe even add a blanket on top, is in my world, not a good idea.
-I happily watch my horses roll in the cold snow after a ride, and then find a place with good airflow to dry their fur.
-When I spot unmelted snow on their backs in the morning, I know the fur and other thermoregulating features, function perfectly.
+To put a warm horse in a hot, humid stable, with little air flow and maybe even add a blanket on top, is actually not a great idea.
+Horses love to roll in the cold snow after a ride and then find a place with good airflow to dry the fur.
+Where's warm humid air makes the fur collapse and it`s not very healthy to breathe in either.

-I don't think the occasional use of blankets ruins a horse’s thermoregulation, straight away.
-But if you feel tempted to routinely rug a foal or use blankets daily on your riding horse, just don’t.
-Unless you feel an urgent need to take over the responsibility for your horse’s thermoregulation by providing rugs for any occasion and be at hand for every weather change.
-My experience is that you come a long way with forage to chew on, lukewarm water to drink, outside areas to roll and play, a stable or shed, with fresh air flow and the coat that came with the horse.
+I don't think the occasional use of blankets ruins a horse’s thermoregulation.
+But if we feel the need to routinely rug a foal or use blankets daily on our riding horse, we should also be aware that we are reducing the horse`s own ability to thermoregulate.
+Be prepared to take over the responsibility for the horse`s body temperature and make sure to be at hand with suited rugs for any weather change.
+My experience is that we come a long way with the coat that came with the horse.

 Thank you so much for reading!
 If you want to receive monthly blogs on e-mail, check out offer at bottom of page👇